MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/using-experimental-modules.md

 Find-Module Az.*.Experiments
 ```

-To install the experimental module, use the `Install-Module` cmdlet.
+To install an experimental module, use the `Install-Module` cmdlet.

 ### Documentation and support